grady2002/APISave/README.md

 ## Usage

 - npm install
-- node index.js
+- node APISave.js

 <br />

 ## Libraries

 - prompt-sync : To take user input in nodejs
-- file system : To write response data into a file
+- fs : To write response data into a file
 - axios : To make requests to the API
 - circular-json : Convert circular JSON into string